DataDog/integrations-core/network/README.md

 In order to collect [AWS ENA metrics][12]:

 - Update `network` check to enable collection of AWS ENA metrics with `collect_aws_ena_metrics: true`.
-- Update agent containers to use `host` network mode and add `NET_ADMIN` capabilities.
+- Update Agent containers to use `host` network mode and add `NET_ADMIN` capabilities.

 For Datadog [Helm Chart][11] deployment, update chart values with: